apache/dolphinscheduler-website/docs/en-us/dev/user_doc/expansion-reduction.md

 ### 2.1 Stop the service on the scaled-down node
  * If you are scaling down the master node, identify the physical machine where the master service is located, and stop the master service on the physical machine.
- * If the worker node is scaled down, determine the physical machine where the worker service is to be scaled down and stop the worker and logger services on the physical machine.
+ * If the worker node is scaled down, determine the physical machine where the worker service is to be scaled down and stop the worker services on the physical machine.

 ```shell
 # stop command: